nico-policzer/little-library/README.md

 - See information about books including author, genre and review rating
 - Return books they have taken out
 - Leave reviews for books they return
+- Log in as an admin to register books and look at transaction history

 It will also allow users to **search** through the library catalogue through categories like author and genre and read other user reviews that have been left, and will provide an average rating for the books, based on reviews.
 The application will also have functionality to track users reading history.